sanujar/debating/index.md

 ## Other Info

 By the way, Sri Lanka is hosting the [World School's Debating Championship 2019](https://wsdc2019srilanka.com/).
 Make sure to check them out!

+At the moment, this site is maintained by [Sanuja Rajasinghe](https://github.com/sanujar/), with the theme Cayman for Jekyll.